Katharine Precourt, First Soloist

 One defining moment...

-Katharine Precourt began her dance training under the direction of Robin Morgan at the San Diego School of Ballet, where her teachers included the legendary Dame Sonia Arova and Jillana.
-At the age of ten she was selected for the part of Clara in the San Francisco Ballet's The Nutcracker and the following year she performed with American Ballet Theatre in their televised production of Le Corsaire.
-Ms. Precourt attended Summer Intensive programs on full merit scholarship at some of the most renowned schools in the nation: Houston Ballet's Ben Stevenson Academy, the School of American Ballet, San Francisco Ballet School and she was the recipient of a scholarship award from Regional Dance America to American Ballet Theatre's Summer Intensive program.
-She continued her training year round in Houston as a member of Houston Ballet II and during this time she was an ARTS Ballet Award winner in the 2004 competition sponsored by the National Foundation for Advancement in the Arts.
-She was then invited to perform at their 2005 Gala honoring Mikhail Baryshnikov.
+Katharine Precourt began her dance training under the direction of Robin Morgan at the San Diego School of Ballet and attended Summer Intensive programs on full merit scholarship at some of the most renowned ballet schools in the nation: Houston Ballet's Ben Stevenson Academy, School of American Ballet and San Francisco Ballet School.
+She was also the recipient of a scholarship award from Regional Dance America to American Ballet Theatre's Summer Intensive program.
+Starting in 2002, Ms. Precourt continued her training year round in Houston as a member of Houston Ballet II and later was invited to join the company in 2004.
+That same year she received the ARTS award in Ballet from the National Foundation for Advancement in the Arts.

 On the rise, Dance Magazine (Nancy Wozny)